What you need to know about the treatment of Ptosis

 A cosmetic effect can occur if there is an asymmetry between the two eyelids, or if the skin crease has gone unusually high making the eyelids look very sleepy and tired.
 If the eyelids are falling towards – or over – the visual axis, this can affect your visual field, particularly the upper visual field.
 This situation can have a functional effect on your vision.
 We can measure this functional effect on your vision at Clinica London by doing visual field tests.

-Once we have established that you have ptosis and that there is no serious cause (such as nerve disease or a problem underneath the eyelid as I mentioned in my previous blog post), then we have to consider what is the best treatment will be.
+Once we have established that you have ptosis and that there is no serious cause, we have to consider what is the best treatment will be.
 However, before we do that, we have also to check the health of the front of the eye and make sure that you have enough tears and that no associated dry eye syndrome could be exacerbated by surgery.

 I have already said the most common cause of ptosis is involutional or age-related.
 For this type of ptosis, you can have an anterior approach ptosis repair, which is a levator muscle tuck or advance, or you can do the same thing using what is called a posterior approach and going through the conjunctiva underneath the lid.

 Whichever approach of ptosis surgery your oculoplastic surgeon recommends this is usually done as a day case or as an outpatient treatment if it is unilateral under local anaesthetic.
 You will not typically require sedation.

 Your ptosis surgery takes anything up to an hour or slightly longer if it is bilateral.
 After we have cleaned the skin and marked the eyelids in the sitting up position, we make a fine incision into the skin crease and then we identify, release and advance the aponeurosis or fine tendon of the levator muscle within the eyelid.